Mic92/blog/content/posts/deploykit.md

 ansible, fabric, <TODO>.

-While ansible seemed like the closest to my feature set it had a slow startup and a lot of unneccessary features, since NixOS already covers most of the configuration management part.
+While ansible seemed like the closest to my feature set it had a slow startup and a lot of unnecessary features, since NixOS already covers most of the configuration management part.
 Also it would captures the output of my remote processes until they finish, while quite often when deploying NixOS machines I rather prefer to get output as quickly as possible to see if something goes